-West Virginia University Extension Service has welcomed a new specialist to its Agriculture and Natural Resources program.
+West Virginia University Extension has welcomed a new specialist to its Agriculture and Natural Resources program.
 Effective June 15, Carlos Quesada joined the team as the entomology specialist, an essential position to round out the program’s integrated pest management efforts.

 Quesada, who grew up regularly visiting his father’s farm, has always had a passion for agriculture, animals and nature.
 It was only natural that he chose to pursue a career that allows him to dive deeper into those subjects, while helping growers and homeowners safely and effectively manage insect pest populations.

 “Integrated pest management is an important part of agriculture.
 I’m looking forward to working with my new WVU Extension colleagues to help develop economically and environmentally sustainable IPM programs for our farmers in West Virginia,” Quesada said.
 “But, insect pests aren’t just a problem for farmers.
 I’m also excited about providing educational entomology programming for all West Virginians.”

 Before joining WVU Extension Service, Quesada worked as a pesticide education specialist with Penn State University, where he designed and developed new educational materials for Extension educators and other clients.

 Prior to Penn State, he served as a research assistant and a visiting scholar at Purdue University, where he received his doctorate and master’s degree both in entomology.

 Quesada also holds a bachelor’s degree in agronomy from Agriculture National University in Honduras, where he was raised.

 In his new role, Quesada will combine his existing knowledge and experience to conduct applied research and develop statewide entomology education programs that include pest identification, integrated pest management, and pesticide education and safety for West Virginia residents.